DKXXXL/master-thesis/pldi2023/reviews-feedback-technality-EDJ.md

       But for dependent type, W(t) is a type and also *is* a term of type 'type', but it cannot be place at both _₀ , _₁ in Agda-like (static type, you know it).
 The way out is to consider "type's term form" as a code and distinguish type from its code.
       W(t) is the code for inductive type (can be placed at _₀) and 𝕎(t) is the type (can be placed at _₁).
 There will be equations indicating they are referring to each other.

     ℙ is another technical detail of the system.
 Its functionality is to transform a linkage(overridable/extensible) into a module(sigma type).
-The reason it is irreplacable is because, proper abstraction cannot happen  on linkage but only on a module.
+The reason it is irreplacable is because, proper abstraction cannot happen on linkage (𝕃) but only on a module (ℙ).
   -->